jkitzes/macroeco/doc/tutorial_macroeco.rst

 1. The first argument is a `Patch` object

 2. The second is a string specifying which column in the data table has the species names (i.e. the `spp_col`) and which, if any, has a count of individuals at a particular location (i.e. the `count_col`).
 For this data set, the column containing species names is `spp` and the column containing counts is `count`.
-Therefore, the string would read `'spp_col:spp; count_col:count'`.
+Therefore, the string would read `'spp_col:spp; count_col:count'`

-    **NOTE**: If `count_col` is not given the count at any given location is assumed to be 1.
+.. note:: If `count_col` is not given, the abundance/count at any given location is assumed to be 1.

 3. The third is a string specifying how to split the data.
 We are leaving this argument blank (`''`) in this example but see :doc:`empirical` or later in the tutorial (:ref:`a-more-complex-example`) for more information on splitting.